Stand Evenly on Both Feet

 Every single person stands with one knee bent, including you.

-For a long time I’ve known that my posture hasn’t been so good.
-Like a typical American, I’ve had rounded shoulders and forward-head-syndrome.
-So as of late, I’ve been trying to achieve perfect posture.
+For a long time my posture wasn’t very good.
+Like a typical computer-user, I had rounded shoulders and forward-head-syndrome.
+As of late, I’ve been trying to achieve perfect posture.
 Thanks to a consistent yoga practice, this has become much more possible and my kinesthetic awareness has increased.
+(Update: With a combination of yoga and rings-oriented strength training, it’s become very easy to hold good posture.)

 One of the things I’ve noticed is that I always stand unevenly, with one knee bent and the other leg straight.
 And it’s not just me.
 Look around anywhere and it turns out that every single person stands like this.
 You stand unevenly too.
 Don’t believe me?
 Stand up now, walk around the room and then just stand like you normally would.
 You probably won’t stand evenly with both legs straight with your body weight distributed on both sides.